College of Social Work

 The purpose of field education is to provide students with a structured learning opportunity for development and reinforcement of appropriate levels of competence in the field of social work.
 Field education allows students to apply knowledge, values, and skills learned in the classroom to social work practice settings.
 As students undertake learning tasks within the reality of agency life, a vehicle is established whereby knowledge and theories can be applied, attitudes and values examined, and skills developed and refined.

-The field education component of the College of Social Work is designed to ensure that each student completes a high quality educational experience in a supervised agency placement.
+The field education component of the College of Social Work is designed to ensure that each student completes a high-quality educational experience in a supervised agency placement.
 This learning experience is designed to enhance a student's ability to integrate theory into effective evidence-based social work practice, broaden the range of skills for performing social work functions, and strengthen awareness of attitudes, motivations, and judgments identified with the profession of social work.
 The Office of Field Education selects field placements based on the potential for providing the range and depth of learning experiences necessary to achieve the educational objectives established for those students.
 Agencies affiliating with the College of Social Work represent the diversity found in social services throughout our community.
 The College offers a wide array of internships in both public and private agencies, and with diverse populations of clients so that students will be provided opportunities for exposure to a wide range of social work roles and learning tasks.

 The course is restricted to social work majors and can only be taken after the completion of all courses necessary for the completion of the degree.
-The student must have a GPA of 3.0 or better in all social work courses and an overall GPA of 3.0 in order to register for SOW 4510.
+The student must have a GPA of 3.0 or better in all social work courses and an overall GPA of 3.0 to register for SOW 4510.